Edetjen19/Article-Subject-Predictor/README.md

 ### Feature extraction

-We extract features using TF-IDF for article abstracts and titles, and also extract date features.
+We extract features using TF-IDF for article abstracts and titles and also extract date features.

 **The TF-IDF is key here since it will yield a higher rating for words that are frequent in the specific text it is analyzing yet rare across all documents.
 This allows the model to focus on the words that are important and not common words like “and” or “the”.**